-Randomized Load Balancing Another approach is to use a randomized load balancer (RA) for Scal that randomly distributes operations over partial FIFO queues.
-Randomized load balancing [4, 16, 6] has been shown to provide good distribution quality if the random numbers are distributed independently and uniformly.
+Another approach is to use a randomized load balancer (RA) for Scal that randomly distributes operations over partial FIFO queues.
+Randomized load balancing [5, 18, 7] has been shown to provide good distribution quality if the random numbers are distributed independently and uniformly.
 However, generating such random numbers may be computationally expensive.
 Therefore, it is essential to find the right trade-off between quality and overhead of random number generation.
-We use an efficient random number generator that produces evenly distributed random numbers [15].
+We use an efficient random number generator that produces evenly distributed random numbers [16].
 The value of k for RA Scal queues is unbounded but may be determined probabilistically as part of future work.
-A first step is to determine the maximum imbalance of the partial FIFO queues.
-Suppose that t threads have performed m operations each on p partial FIFO queues using RA.
-Then, with a probability of at least $1 - O\left(\frac{1}{p}\right)$ , the maximum difference (imbalance) between the number of elements in any partial FIFO queue and the average number of elements in all partial FIFO queues is $\Theta\left(\sqrt{\frac{t \cdot m \cdot \log p}{p}}\right)$ [16] if selection and queueing are performed atomically.
-However, as previously mentioned, selection and queueing are performed non-atomically in our implementation.
+A first step is to determine the maximum imbalance of the partial FIFO queues using RA.
+Then, with a probability of at least $1 - O\left(\frac{1}{p}\right)$ , the maximum difference (imbalance) between the number of elements in any partial FIFO queue and the average number of elements in all partial FIFO queues is $\Theta\left(\sqrt{\frac{t \cdot m \cdot \log p}{p}}\right)$ [18] if selection and queueing are performed non-atomically in our implementation.
 The presented maximum imbalance is anyway relevant for a comparison with a refined version of RA discussed next.

-In order to improve the load balancing quality of RA, d partial FIFO queues with 1 < d < p may be chosen randomly.
+In order to improve the load balancing quality of RA, d partial FIFO queues with $1 < d \le p$ may be chosen randomly.
 Out of the d partial FIFO queues the queue that contributes most to a better load balance is then selected.
 More precisely, enqueue and dequeue operations are performed on the partial FIFO queues that contain among the d partial FIFO queues the fewest and the most elements, respectively.
 We refer to such a load balancer as d-randomized load balancer (dRA).
-The runtime overhead of dRAincreases linearly in d since the random number generator is called d times.
+The runtime overhead of dRA increases linearly in d since the random number generator is called d times.
 Thus d allows us to trade off balancing quality and global coordination overhead.
 Here, again the value of k for dRA is unbounded.
-However, again with a probability of at least $1 - O(\frac{1}{n})$ , the maximum difference (imbalance) between the number of elements in any partial FIFO queue and the average number of elements in all partial FIFO queues is now $\Theta\left(\frac{\log\log p}{d}\right)$ [6] if selection and queueing are performed atomically.
+However, again with a probability of at least $1 - O(\frac{1}{p})$ , the maximum difference (imbalance) between the number of elements in any partial FIFO queues and the average number of elements in all partial FIFO queues is now $\Theta\left(\frac{\log \log p}{d}\right)$ [7] if selection and queueing are performed atomically.
 Again, determining the maximum imbalance for the case when selection and queueing are performed non-atomically, as in our implementation, is future work.
 However, the presented maximum imbalance shows an important difference to RA Scal queues.
 It is independent of the state of the Scal queue, i.e., the history of enqueue and dequeue operations.
-In particular, d=2 leads to an exponential improvement in the balancing quality in comparison to RA.
-Note that d > 2 further improves the balancing quality only by a constant factor [6] at the cost of higher computational overhead.
+In particular, d = 2 leads to an exponential improvement in the balancing quality in comparison to RA.
+Note that d > 2 further improves the balancing quality only by a constant factor [7] at the cost of higher computational overhead.